ChenLiu-1996/starter-hugo-academic/content/publication/pub_2021_num5/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *International Society for Magnetic Resonance in Medicine (ISMRM)*
+publication: In *International Society for Magnetic Resonance in Medicine (ISMRM)* 1-Page Abstract
-publication_short: In *ISMRM 2021*
+publication_short: In *ISMRM 2021* 1-Page Abstract

 abstract: Brain extraction plays an integral role in image processing pipelines in both human and small animal preclinical MRI studies.
 Due to lack of state-of-the-art tools for automated brain extraction in rodent research, this step is often performed semi-supervised with manual correction, making it prone to inconsistent results.
 Here, we perform a multi-model brain extraction study and present a semi-automated preprocessing work ow and deep neural network with a 3D Residual Attention U-Net architecture as the optimal network for automated skull-stripping in neuroimaging analysis pipelines, achieving a DICE score of 0.987 and accuracy of 99.7%.